RN to BSN

 Upper Level Arts and Sciences

-Course ID Course Name Credits CAP480 Arts and Sciences Capstone 3 COM115 Principles of Communication 3 ENG120 Advanced Composition 3 HUM205 Culture and Diversity 3 MTH140 Statistics 3 PSY105 Introduction to Psychology 3 PSY300 Human Growth & Development 3
+Course ID Course Name Credits CAP480 Arts and Sciences Capstone 3 COM115 Principles of Communication 3 CIS115 Computer Applications 3 ENG120 Advanced Composition 3 HCA400 Health Information Systems 3 MTH140 Statistics 3 SOC100 Introduction to Sociology 3 PSY300 Human Growth & Development 3

 Upper Level Program Curriculum